Code-Institute-Submissions/Trash-Tournaments/TESTING.md

         + In the header you see the brands motto "Community, redefined" which tells the user the website is about a community.
         + The first header you see talks about Rocket League and combined with the first point tells the user they can find a community to play Rocket League with.
     + As a **first time user** I want to find out if other people have had experience with this website/Discord.
-        + In the overview section of index.html there is a description for the about page that includes "read reviews from some of our players" which directs them to about.html.
+        + In the overview section of index.html there is a description for the About page that includes "read reviews from some of our players" which directs them to about.html.
         + Once on about.html the user can view player feedback which contains 4 reviews from players within the Trash Tournaments community.
     + As a **first time user** I want to find information about upcoming tournaments.
         + In the overview section of index.html there is a description for the tournament page that includes "contains all tournament info" which directs them to tournaments.html.